Campaign

 • Views of individual content areas

-The Engagement Pixel helps you better understand user behaviour and optimise campaigns based on data.
+The Engagement Pixel helps you to better understand user behaviour and optimise campaigns based on data.

 The Engagement Pixel is triggered on specific pages or during defined user actions.

-Unlike the Conversion Pixel, the Engagement Pixel does not measure completed conversions, but rather interactions along the customer journey.
+In contrast to the Conversion Pixel, the Engagement Pixel does not measure completed conversions but rather interactions along the customer journey.

 This allows you to analyse, for example: